This information is intended for use by health professionals

 Keep all medicines out of the sight and reach of children.

-Each dose contains approximately 3g of sorbitol.
+This medicine contains Maltitol Liquid and 3.4g sorbitol per 20ml dose.
+Sorbitol may cause gastrointestinal discomfort and mild laxative effect.
+Sorbitol is a source of fructose.
 Patients with rare hereditary problems of fructose intolerance should not take this medicine.

 This medicine contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially 'sodium-free'.

 The speed of absorption of paracetamol may be increased by metoclopramide or domperidone; and absorption reduced by colestyramine.
 The anti-coagulant effect of warfarin and other coumarins may be enhanced by prolonged regular use of paracetamol with increased risk of bleeding; occasional doses have no significant effect.
 Alcohol may potentiate the hepatotoxicity of paracetamol.